-a front end developer and writer in Boston.
+a front end engineer and writer in Boston.

-I made this React and Redux app after taking a deep dive into JS fundamentals, ES6, and some of the functional-programming paradigms on which React and Redux are based.
+This was the first React and Redux app I built after taking a deep dive into JS fundamentals, ES6, and functional programming.

 The ability to add multiple lists created a data structure that was a bit more complex than a standard to-do application.

-I also wanted to make use of SASS, flexbox, and the Block-Element-Modifier method to create a responsive, maintainable design that follows best practices.
+I also wanted to make use of SASS, flexbox, and the BEM method to create a responsive, maintainable design that follows best practices.

 While I love the power of advanced libraries and frameworks, I always try to keep in mind what tools are actually necessary for a job and what can be done with the basics.

-I wanted to create a responsive portfolio without any overhead that showcases my abilities in HTML, CSS, and JS.
-As such, all the animations, including this slider, are coded by hand.
+I wanted to create a responsive portfolio without any overhead that showcases my abilities in HTML, CSS, and vanilla JS.

 We do ten before lunch.
 We cut them.
 We tag them.
 We place them in a small pyramid so they don’t roll off the tray.

 “Whoo,” says Charles, as he pulls off his mask.
 The top one is still beating, and I look at it a while before pulling off my own.
 The patient gets up, and he looks too, and we’re all just staring as the heart slows and then stops.